-Predictions in the global software market for call centers foresee an inevitable growth of up to $11.67 billion between 2020 and 2025.
+Predictions in the global software market for Call Center Companies foresee an inevitable growth of up to $11.67 billion between 2020 and 2025.
 The Compound Annual Growth Rate (CAGR) during this forecast period is pegged at 16.35%.

 London-based tech research and advisory firm, Technavio said this growth surge will be steered mainly by the high demand for cloud-based solutions and contact center automation.

-With the current share of North America in the industry at 41%, this number is expected to push boundaries in the global call center market allowing them to generate more opportunities for call center software vendors to maximize their growth in the next five years.
+With the current share of North America in the industry at 41%, this number is expected to push boundaries in the global call center market as they outsource call center cost to offshore agencies, allowing them to generate more opportunities for call center software vendors to maximize their growth in the next five years.

 Growing Content Outsourcing

 Content writing is an integral element in online commerce.
 Survey reports show that nearly 50% of companies across the globe prefer to adopt content outsourcing.
 A hybrid approach to this is applied by over 35% of businesses tapping a combination of in-house and outsourced writers.
 A recent survey conducted by SEMRush Marketplace also revealed that less than 12% of businesses have been solely and confidently dependent on outsourced content writers.

 Skillsoft, an education tech company disclosed a 145% gap in technology skills citing the notable lapse since 2016.
 With the fast-paced change in technology, the company said this looming issue could lead to a slippery future for industry players.

 General manager for Skillsoft, Michael Yoo brought to light how employees in organizations should advocate for further technical skills training.
 Yoo said that encouraging employees to acquire new certified skills will open doors to better positions in the company.

 As it is, over 90% of technology leaders are currently running in-house programs to upskill their staff.